Skip to content

 This method lets you focus on the most critical tasks first and avoid being distracted by less important tasks or burned out by too many urgent but unimportant requests.

-9. Use the Famous Pomodoro Technique
+9. The Pomodoro Technique

 The Pomodoro Technique was developed in the early 1990s by Francesco Cirillo.
 It is a popular time management method that helps individuals break down their work into (usually) 25-minute sprints.